 …three hundred, in fact, Easily.
 Five hundred, a grand, anything – he was only going to chuck it on the fire!

 “You like a lot of old Robert Crumb jazz, don’t you?”

 Bits of history attached themselves to each other, until all 18 tracks carried some musical, social or biographical detail to add context, or at least amusement.
 And underpinning all of it, of course, was the extraordinary stylistic development that attended jazz recording as the 1920s progressed.
-Serge and I, and many others of our age, can surely be forgiven for drawing parallels with the 1960s and 70s, when the market for music spread from comfort to confrontation and delivered creative firebrands and mobs of imitators in equal measure.
+Serge and I, and many others of our age, can surely be forgiven for drawing parallels with the 1960s and 70s, when music spread from comfort to confrontation and delivered creative firebrands and mobs of imitators in equal measure.
 Do enjoy sorting out the Real Things from the Plastic Bertrands, and good luck finding your own Mark E. Smith!

 But now, music, beautiful music, everywhere!
 Your ears will thank you forever.

 Doctor Jazz – Jelly Roll Morton and his Red Hot Peppers (16.12.1926)

 Jelly Roll Morton’s Red Hot Peppers form an orderly queue for the charabanc

 An absolute joy, part of the gallery of miniature masterpieces that Morton and his band bestowed upon the world in 1926/7.
 Doctor Jazz was composed and recorded by King Oliver, but Morton’s arrangement and orchestration make it pretty much his own; instrumental touches like Omer Simeon’s long clarinet notes and the whipcrack drum punctuation carry Morton’s imprimatur, and the jauntily relaxed rhythmic flow gives the impression of a happily crowded charabanc bouncing along a seaside road.
 Your life is already ten times better, and we’re only on track one!